2015 Umpqua Community College shooting: Perpetrator

-Christopher Sean Harper-Mercer (July 26, 1989 – October 1, 2015) was enrolled in the introductory composition class where he shot his victims.
+Christopher Sean "Chris" Harper-Mercer (July 26, 1989 – October 1, 2015) was enrolled in the introductory composition class where he shot his victims.
 He was born in Torrance, California to Ian Mercer, an Englishman, and Laurel Harper, a Black American woman.
 His parents separated before he was born, and agreed to share legal custody in their divorce.
-This never went through however, as Harper-Mercer spent his entire life living with his mother, and hadn't seen his father since they had moved to Oregon some two years before the shooting.
+This never went through however, as Harper-Mercer spent his entire life living with his mother, and hadn't seen his father since they had moved to Oregon two years before the shooting.

 Harper-Mercer joined the U.S. Army in 2008, but was discharged after five weeks for his failure to meet the "minimum administrative standards" of basic training at Fort Jackson, South Carolina.
 Officials linked to the investigation said that he was discharged as the result of a suicide attempt, but Army officials did not comment on this.
 In 2009, he graduated from Switzer Learning Center, a school for teenagers with learning disabilities or emotional issues.
 Laurel Harper was reportedly protective of him and tried to shield him from various perceived annoyances, some of them minor, in their neighborhood in Torrance.
 From early 2010 to early 2012, Harper-Mercer attended El Camino College in Torrance.

 Harper-Mercer maintained several Internet accounts, including one in which he described himself as mixed race.
 Media reports said he had an e-mail address linked to an account on a BitTorrent website.
-The last upload on the account, three days before the Umpqua shooting, was a documentary on the 2012 Sandy Hook Elementary School shooting.
+The last upload on the account, three days before the Umpqua shooting, was a documentary on the Sandy Hook Elementary School shooting.
 According to the Los Angeles Times, unnamed law enforcement sources described him as a "hate-filled" man with antireligious and white supremacist leanings, and with long-term mental-health issues.
 His mother, Laurel Harper, had previously written anonymously in an online forum that both she and her son had Asperger syndrome.